Orchestrate the integration of the collected answers into your ecosystem thanks to Webhooks!

 Specify the URL that you can retrieve on your Slack application.

 Then, for the number of attempts, by default we indicate 3 attempts to notify the URL.
-You can customize this value according to your needs.
+You can customise this value according to your needs.

 Now, continue your configuration: